Sakartu/SDM-SiED/README.md

 S is basically a wrapper around a database.
 We will use sqlite3 for portability.
 The wrapper will provide the following functions on top of the database:

-__insert(tokens[], XMLData[])__
+__insert(treeID, XMLData[])__

 The insert function is used to insert data into the database.
-The tokens[] parameter is a list of byte[]'s.
+The treeID parameter indentifies the tree.
 The XMLData[] provided is a list of rows to insert into the database.
 These rows will look like:

-> \<token, pre, post, parent, Cval\>
+> \<treeID, pre, post, parent, Cval\>

 Following [1] inserting data in the database isn't as easy as it looks.
 Each time new data is inserted all rows that have a higher pre value have to be re-encrypted because all their pre values change and the encryption of the data in a row is dependant on the pre value.
-If we would've used one big tree for all the clients this would've meant that on each insert the data of all clients would need to be reëncrypted, which isn't possible since a client doesn't have another client's token.
-This is why each of the shards belonging to one client token contain only one tree, meaning that pre, post and parent values are restarted for each shard.
+If we would've used one big tree for all the clients this would've meant that on each insert the data of all clients would need to be re-encrypted, which isn't possible since a client doesn't have another client's treeID.
+This is why each of the shards belonging to one treeID contain only one tree, meaning that pre, post and parent values are restarted for each shard.

-__update(tokens[], int pre, byte[] value)__
+__update(treeID, int pre, byte[] value)__

 Updating a row in the database is rather easy.
-Each row is uniquely identified by its pre value.
-So, if a client has the correct token, she can update the value belonging to the row with the defined pre value.
+Each node in a tree is uniquely identified by its pre value.
+So, if a client supplies both treeID and pre then the node is uniquely identified.

-__search(tokens[], byte[] XPathEncrypted)__
+__search(treeID[], byte[] XPathEncrypted)__

 Searching in the database is where the real magic happens.
 This method can evaluate a limited set of XPath queries in a very fast manner, using the pre,